 In my opinion, the Exoski would make an ideal machine for weekend rides when it is really freezing outside (like the -20 Celsius without any wind factor temps near my home!).
 You could take out your Exoski on trails or just uses it to quietly explore the local forest.
 Of course a convertible version should also be made available later…

-The Exoski concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Exoski concept was imagined in July 2017 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires.
 He currently works as freelance designer.
 He also designed the Phantor surveillance robot for Imaginactive.